I am thankful to live in the comfort and security of an American home. So many Americans have made this possible.

 I am thankful for the Americans who protect me and my home from fire and crime.
 You see the worst in us all, while you give us your best.

 I am thankful for the Americans who protect my home from foreign invaders.
-They stand between my civilization and the barbarians.
-They protect my American rights from the tyranny abroad.
+They stand between civilization and the barbarians.
+They protect my life and my rights from tyranny abroad.

 I am thankful for the Americans who will take me from my home when I die.
 They will let me pass with dignity and grace.
 My family will not have to dig my grave.